Quick job search

 Myth 1: Locum tenens providers are short-term solutions that you cannot be reimbursed for.

-The locum tenens industry has evolved so much over the years.
-When I started almost 16 years ago, locums were truly a band-aid for medical workforces.
-In our clients’ eyes, it was considered an unavoidable solution but not a desirable one, and there was a stigma that clinicians who worked locums were seen as less skilled or qualified.
+The locum tenens industry has evolved so much over the years; using locums was once considered an unavoidable solution but not a desirable one, and there was a stigma that clinicians who worked locums were seen as less skilled or qualified.
 Now, however, healthcare organizations budget for locums and recognize their value.
 Clinicians leaving residency are choosing locums as a career path that better fits their lifestyle.
-What was once a simple replacement is now a widely accepted workforce solution that will increase as the demand for healthcare clinicians continues to outpace supply. - Matt Littlejohn:
+What was once a simple replacement is now a widely accepted workforce solution that will increase as the demand for healthcare clinicians continues to outpace supply.

 The biggest misconception in provider enrollment that healthcare organizations need to address is that the Q6 modifier does not allow you to bill for every locums situation.
 For example, with the growth of the APP (Advanced Practice Provider) market, the days of using the Q6 modifier as a solve-all is dwindling.
 Recognizing that the Q6 is being phased out will allow organizations to think critically about how they plan to bill for the locum tenens clinicians they are onboarding.